Translations and Internationalization (i18n)

 });

-Dynamic phrases must match the exact phrase that you use in your integration.
+Dynamic phrases must exactly match the phrases used in your integration.

-If your config variable has a capital letter or punctuation, you must include that in the dynamic phrase.
+If your config variable includes capitalization or punctuation, you must include these in the dynamic phrase.

 ).